Skip to main content

 Running a fleet of AI employees requires managing API and subscription costs.
 Here is what you should expect to spend:

-- Claude Cowork (Subscription): Cowork is included in Anthropic's higher-tier plans (typically Pro, Max or Enterprise, starting around $20/user/month) to a max of $200/user/month).
+• Claude Cowork (Subscription): Cowork is included in Anthropic's paid plans (Pro, Max, Team, and Enterprise), starting around $20/user/month.
 It provides deep desktop file access without per-token API billing.
-Using these plans you can use both Claude Code and Claude Cowork.
-Refer to Chapter 3 for reducing the cost.
+These plans let you use both Claude Code and Claude Cowork.
+Refer to Chapter 14 for reducing the cost.

-- Codex / GPT-5.4-Codex (Subscription/API): OpenAI's cloud-mode engineering environments require a premium OpenAI subscription or heavy API usage, which can scale up depending on the complexity of your system architecture tasks.
+• Codex (Subscription/API): OpenAI's cloud-mode engineering environments require a paid ChatGPT plan (Plus and above) or API usage, which can scale up depending on the complexity of your system architecture tasks.

 General Agents